Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: Interchiral algebra and local fields

+So, considering the completion of the Lie algebra appearing in the scaling limit of our spin-chains is crucial if we want to describe local operators.

+Strictly speaking, the algebra $\interinfinco$, as well as its subalgebra $\interch$, does not act on the space $\Hilb$ of the scaling states.
+It acts on the completion

+constructed initially as the projective limit of our spin-chains in App.~\ref{app:inv-lim} and described in details in the paragraph preceding Cor.~\ref{cor:coh}.
+This is the completion in the so-called formal topology~\cite{Kac-book}: all subspaces $\bigoplus_{\oN/M}\Hilb^{(n)}\subset\Hilb$, for a finite subset $M\subset\oN$, are declared to be the fundamental system of neighbourhoods of zero.
+Then, the completion of $\Hilb$ in this topology is the direct product $\prod_{\oN}\Hilb^{(n)}$ of its homogeneous, or fixed energy, subspaces $\Hilb^{(n)}$, and $\Hilb\subset\cHilb$ is a dense subspace.
+We will denote the representation of the universal enveloping algebra of the Lie algebra $\interinfinco$ on the completed space by $\rep :U\interinfinco \to \Endo\,\cHilb$ and for simplicity denote the image $\rep(\interinfinco)$ of the abstract Lie algebra just by $\interinfinco$ in what follows.

-It is interesting to go back for a while to the finite lattice and to mention that there is actually an isomorphism between the Lie algebra generated by the generalized higher Hamiltonians $H_l(n)$, from which we extracted operators like $\enrg^{(l)}_n$, and the Lie algebra $\interfin{N}$.
+It is interesting to go back for a while to the finite lattice and to mention that there is an isomorphism between the Lie algebra generated by the generalized higher Hamiltonians $H_l(n)$, from which we extracted operators like $\enrg^{(l)}_n$, and the Lie algebra $\interfin{N}$ introduced in Sec.~\ref{Howe} in order to give special generators of $\repgl\bigl(\JTL{N}\bigr)$ as bilinear monoms in the fermionic modes.
 The existence of such an isomorphism is discussed in App.~\AppHln.1.
-Recall that $\interfin{N}$ was introduced in Sec.~\ref{Howe} in order to give a special basis of bilinear monoms in fermionic modes in the spin-chain representation of $\JTL{2L}$, and then used in Sec.~\ref{sec:scaling} to obtain the full scaling limit of the JTL algebras in this special basis.
-Meanwhile, the Lie algebra generated by $H_l(n)$'s gives in the scaling limit the Lie algebra $\interch$.
+The $\interfin{N}$ algebras in the scaling limit give the $\interinfin$, while the Lie algebra of $H_l(n)$'s gives in the limit the Lie algebra $\interch$.
 It is natural to expect that the isomorphism between the two Lie algebras for finite spin chains carries over to their scaling limit, after taking a proper completion.
-Therefore, we conjecture that both Lie algebras are isomorphic:

-where we introduced the algebraic completion $\interchco$ of the Lie algebra $\interch$, such that it contains infinite sums of $\enrg^{(l)}_n$'s, {\it etc.}, and is a subalgebra in $\bglinf$.
-All our completions of Lie algebras are consistent with the completion $\bglinf$ of $\glinfc$.
+The completion $\interchco$ (of the image of the representation) of $\interch$ acting in $\cHilb$ is defined as the Lie algebra with the basis of $\interch$ but containing also infinite linear combinations of $\enrg^{(l)}_n$ or $L_n^{(l)}$, or $\bar{L}_n^{(l)}$'s for any fixed $n$ such that

+Actually, we will require a stronger condition: for any (infinite) sequence of the constants $C_l$, the series $\sum_{l=0}^{\infty}C_l$ has to be convergent.
+Note that this way defined completion $\interchco$ is a subalgebra in $\bglinf'$.
+We can show that the infinite combinations in~\eqref{interchco-def} with the coefficients series $\sum_{l=0}^{\infty}C_l$ equal $0$ or $1$ converge on $\cHilb$ to the generators of $\interinfin$.
+We first note that the $\interch$ generators are obtained from those of $\interinfin$ by infinite Vandermonde-type matrices:

+where we set $n^0=1$, for any $n$.
+Let us consider for simplicity only the case $k=0$ in details.
+We start with $L_0^{(l)}$, which are non-zero only for even values of $l$ (recall that $\strt_{n,-n}=\strt_{-n,n}$).
+Then, we can write